Heather Locklear: 1993–1999: Melrose Place (1992) and worldwide recognition

 Locklear also made a cameo in Wayne's World 2 in 1993.
 In 1996, she appeared as the main guest on Muppets Tonight, performing in a spoof of Melrose Place titled "Muppet Heights".
 She was also the subject of a Lifetime Intimate Portrait special in 1997, and of an E!
 True Hollywood Story special in 2004.

 Locklear was featured on the cover of Rolling Stone magazine on May 19, 1994, as Melrose Place reached the height of its popularity.
 She was named one of People Magazine's 50 Most Beautiful People twice, first in 1994, and again in 2001.

 In 1996, Locklear starred in NBC movie Shattered Mind directed by Stephen Gyllenhaal in which she plays a woman with multiple personalities.
 The actress receive compliments from critics but no praise.
-According to Variety, "Locklear interps the roles with vigor and theatricalflair, if not plausibility" but "doesn't make the character convincing".
+According to Variety, "Locklear interps the roles with vigor and theatrical flair, if not plausibility" but "doesn't make the character convincing".
 Entertainment Weekly added: "Locklear is, if at times uneven, always admirable".

 At the time, Locklear said her work in this made-for-television film was important in her career: "I don't think I thought of myself as an actress probably until I've just done this movie.
 But I did know there was a lot more I could do, given the opportunity...
 With this last movie, I think I can say I'm an actress."

 The following year, she appeared in the action-comedy Money Talks with her future Spin City co-star Charlie Sheen.
 It was her first major supporting role in a movie after cameos in Wayne's World 2 and The First Wives Club but it was "insipid", according to The New York Times.

 The cancellation of Melrose Place in 1999 marks the end of Locklear and Aaron Spelling prolific collaboration.
 Throughout her career, the actress has appeared in eight television productions made by the TV titan: Dynasty, T. J. Hooker, Matt Houston, Fantasy Island, The Love Boat, Hotel, Melrose Place, and the television film Rich Men, Single Women.
 Spelling "called her his lucky penny", Melrose Place producer Chip Hayes said.
 In 2016, Heather Locklear paid tribute to Spelling during the 58th Annual Primetime Emmy Awards in Los Angeles.